SAP-samples/teched2022-IN280/exercises/ex3/readme.md

 <br>![](/exercises/ex3/images/IMDiagramFieldglassS4Int.png)

 >
-> As we don’t have any chance to provide real services in a TechEd demo environment, we have injected demo data to the SAP Cloud ALM tenant.
+> *Note*: As we don’t have any chance to integrate real services in a TechEd demo environment, we have injected demo data to the SAP Cloud ALM tenant.
 The demo data had been extracted from a real service landscape.
-Therefore, jumping to local monitoring to the respective cloud services isn’t possible.
+Therefore, you see valid data but jumping to local monitoring of the respective cloud services isn’t possible.
 >

-#### Prequisites:
+#### Prerequisites:
 - You are logged in to  [SAP Cloud ALM](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home).

 ## Exercise steps